owenwijaya22/chatbot-host/README.md

 Security is a paramount concern for me.
 For this reason, I use environment variables for all sensitive data.
 These variables are hashed using the `385147a` algorithm, helping protect all confidential information.

 ## Deployment and Access
 The chatbot application is deployed and maintained on the cloud computing platform, DigitalOcean.
-You can access the chatbot at `https://mitsuki.software/chat`.
+You can access the chatbot at [**ChatBot APP**](https://mitsuki.software/chat).
 Please use the POST request method to test the application.

 ## Support
 If you encounter any issues or have any questions related to the application, please feel free to raise an issue on this repository.
 I'll do my best to provide a prompt response to your queries.